Google Ads can be extremely profitable for your law firm if all the geotargeting parameters are utilized correctly.

 People tend to use specific queries when searching for businesses on the Web, and they often type the location to narrow down the results.

 You can attract their interests by using location-specific terms in your ads along with the keywords you specify for your campaign.
+A combination of digital marketing and traditional marketing practices will enhance your criminal defense marketing to new markets.

 For example, the phrases “personal injury lawyer in Las Vegas” or “Utah bankruptcy attorney” provide location intent that should pique the interest of locals.